Emperor of Japan

-Naruhito is the current emperor of Japan.
-He acceded to the Chrysanthemum Throne upon the abdication of his father, Emperor Akihito, on 1 May 2019.
+The emperor since May 1, 2019 is Naruhito, who ascended the Chrysanthemum Throne on the abdication of his father, Akihito.
 He is the only remaining monarch and head of state in the world who holds the title of Emperor.

 Constitutional role

 Emperor Akihito and Empress Michiko seated in the Chamber of the House of Councillors of the National Diet, with members of the Imperial Family, the Cabinet, and Prime Minister Naoto Kan giving the government's speech in front of the assembled members of parliament (2010).

 Most constitutional monarchies formally vest executive power in the reigning monarch in their capacity as head of state.
 In turn, these constitutional monarchs are bound by either convention or statute to exercise their prerogatives on the advice of ministers responsible to the duly elected parliament.
 Some monarchies codify this principle further by requiring royal acts to be countersigned by a minister in order to take effect, thus passing political and legal accountability from the reigning monarch to the minister tendering advice.
 (Note: Sovereign states operating as constitutional monarchies which impose countersignature requirements on their monarchs are Belgium, Denmark, Jordan, Luxembourg, the Netherlands, Norway, Spain, and Thailand.)
 By contrast, Japan is one of only two such sovereign states where the monarch is not even the nominal chief executive; the other is Sweden.
 Rather, Article 65 of the Constitution of Japan explicitly vests executive authority in the Cabinet, of which the prime minister is the leader.
-The emperor is also not the commander-in-chief of the Japan Self-Defense Forces.
+The emperor is not the commander-in-chief of the Japan Self-Defense Forces either.
 Instead, the Japan Self-Defense Forces Act of 1954 explicitly vests supreme command and control in the prime minister.
 Nevertheless, the emperor remains Japan's internationally recognized head of state.